ProgramCOVID-19 Federal Assistance e311

 The ARP provides $350 billion in assistance to SLTT governments through CSLFRF.
-States, territories, and tribal governments will receive $219.8 billion pursuant to the Coronavirus State Fiscal Recovery Fund (“CSFRF”).
-Local governments will receive $130.2 billion through the Coronavirus Local Fiscal Recovery Fund (“CLFRF”).
-Of the $130.2 billion, $45.6 billion is for metropolitan cities based on the Community Development Block Grant (“CDBG”) formula, $65.1 billion is for counties based on population, and $19.5 billion is for municipalities with populations under 50,000 (Non-Entitlement Units of Government, or “NEUs”) based on population.
+States, territories, and tribal governments will receive $219.8 billion pursuant to the Coronavirus State Fiscal Recovery Fund (“CSFRF”), while local governments will receive $130.2 billion through the Coronavirus Local Fiscal Recovery Fund (“CLFRF”).
+Of the $130.2 billion, $45.6 billion is apportioned for metropolitan cities based on the Community Development Block Grant (“CDBG”) formula, $65.1 billion is for counties based on population, and $19.5 billion is for municipalities with populations under 50,000 (Non-Entitlement Units of Government, or “NEUs”) based on population.

 As outlined in section 9901 of the ARP, eligible uses of CLFRF assistance include:

 - supporting the COVID-19 public health response;

 - addressing negative economic impacts (e.g., assistance to households, small business and non-profit support, assistance to unemployed workers, etc.);